Antipsychotics for long-term treatment – when to stop? Or better not?

 One of these “additional studies” requested by Wunderink et al. was now published by Hui et al. from Hong Kong University (Hui et al., Lancet Psychiatry 2018).
 Here, 178 patients were followed up for ten years after the first episode of schizophrenia.
 What exactly was done?

 These 178 patients had undergone maintenance treatment for almost two years (minimum one year) after the first episode of disease, before being randomized into two groups: in a double-blind fashion, they were either given further maintenance treatment with quetiapine 400 mg for another 12 months or placebo.
 After a total of three years of treatment, further treatment was then naturalistic.
 After ten years, the patients were finally re-examined.
 The primary endpoint was the presence of a “good” or “bad outcome.”
 The “poor outcome” was defined as having persistent positive symptoms or treatment with clozapine or death by suicide.
 The authors found a poor outcome in 35 of 89 patients (39%) in the discontinuation group and in 19 of 89 patients (21%) in the maintenance treatment group (p = 0.012).
 In the former group, four suicides occurred, in the latter two.
-The authors conclude: “In patients with first-episode psychosis with a full initial response to treatment, at least 3 years after the beginning of the treatment treatment, the risk of relapse and poor long-term clinical outcome.”
+The authors conclude: “In patients with first-episode psychosis with a full initial response to treatment, medication continuation for at least the first 3 years after starting treatment decreases the risk of relapse and poor long-term clinical outcome.”

 I am convinced that the present study, unfortunately, provides no significant new evidence for how patients with schizophrenia should be treated long-term.
 There are two reasons.